skiprox/color-shifting-led/README.md

-# Color Changing Draw
+# Color Shifting LED

-> Change the color of an Anode LED over time
+> Change the color of an Anode LED over time, smoothly

 This is a program to change the color of an anode LED over time.
 You can supply an array of color values and it will infinitely shift between those colors in order.